sslomte/MuC-Tutorial/tutorial/1-mumuHHbbbb/readme.txt

-#Excercise on the simulation and reconstruction events
+#Exercise on the simulation and reconstruction events

-#In this execise you are going to learn how to simulate and reconstruct events without beam-induced background within the ILCSoftware framework.
+#In this exercise you are going to learn how to simulate and reconstruct events without beam-induced background within the ILCSoftware framework.
 You are going to learn how to extract the event ntuples and use them to analyze the event.

 #The chosen signal is of mu+ mu- -> H + neutrinos -> bb + neutrinos at 1.5 TeV center of mass energy